mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * The `accumulationMode` parameter is set to `ACCUMULATING_FIRED_PANES`
 * The first session is produced as before
 * The session in the late pane contains all activities from already fired, on-time pane
-* Now, it is much easier to understand why late pane window starts at *00:00:00*
+* Now, it's much easier to understand why late pane window starts at *00:00:00*
 * There is also second on-time pane with all the events, the late event has closed the gap and the session with all observed activities is produced effectively

 The aggregation in `ACCUMULATING_FIRED_PANES` mode could effectively produce some duplicates.